 The Connecticut Commission on Human Rights and Opportunities

 Hartford, CT 06103-1835

 FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA)

-- Request to amend educational record that he/she believes is in accurate or misleading.
-The student should ask the University to amend the record that s/he believes is inaccurate or misleading.
-The student should write the Registrar, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his/her right to a hearing regarding the request for amendment.
+- Request the University to amend educational record that the student believes is inaccurate or misleading.
+The student should write to the Registrar, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 - Disclosure of directory information, as defined below.